 In an earlier post I described an issue I had with Microsoft.IdentityModel.Clients.ActiveDirectory.Platform not getting copied during the build in a referencing project.
-In 3.17.0, which came out this month, the issue is fixed!
+In 3.17.0, which the developers published this month, they fixed the issue!
 The new package actually contains separate DLLs for different platforms.

 In essence this means, that from C#/.NET -developer’s standing point, the team has assimilated the Microsoft.IdentityModel.Clients.ActiveDirectory.Platform assembly, among other platform DLLs, into Microsoft.IdentityModel.Clients.ActiveDirectory package itself.
 Hence, you’ll need no more funky hacks to ensure, that Visual Studio will end up copying the DLLs during the build! 🙂

 What’s new with Microsoft.IdentityModel.Clients.ActiveDirectory 3.17?

 Release notes say, that 3.17 introduces these changes:

 - Write more efficient applications, tolerant to Azure AD throttling.